Pandemic speed of COVID-19

 The acute respiratory infection SARS-CoV-2 was first identified in Wuhan City, Hubei Province, China, in December 2019.
 Since then it has spread to over 180 countries around the World to become a pandemic which was declared by the WHO with a fatality rate of at least 2.3%.
 The respiratory tract infection caused by MERS-CoV was first identified in Saudi Arabia in 2012 and the case fatality rate was approximately 37%.
 These infectious diseases were compared to the acute viral respiratory tract infection caused by SARS-CoV, which was first known in the Guangdong province of Southern China in 2002.
 The SARS-COV epidemic affected 26 countries and resulted in more than 8000 cases and 774 deaths in 2003.
 However, there have been no reported cases since 2004 and the fatality rate was approximately 10%.

 The World urgently needs a vaccine against SARS-CoV-2 and over the past decade, researchers have responded to other epidemics including H1N1 influenza, Ebola virus disease (EVD, a viral haemorrhagic fever of humans and other primates caused by ebolaviruses), Zika (a member of the Flaviviridae family and originates from the Ziika Forest of Uganda, the virus is spread by Aedes mosquitoes) and SARS-CoV.
 These epidemics have produced a wealth of knowledge ranging from the discovery of pharmaceutical drugs to vaccine programmes.
 For example, a vaccine for H1N1 influenza was quickly developed because influenza-vaccine technology is well established.
-This monovalent H1N1 vaccine was available after the pandemic peaked became a stand-alone vaccine which was incorporated into the seasonal influenza vaccines.
+This monovalent H1N1 vaccine was available after the pandemic peaked became a stand-alone vaccine that was incorporated into the seasonal influenza vaccines.
 However, vaccines for SARS, EVD and Zika followed a different path to H1N1 vaccine development.
 In this case, the SARS and Zika epidemics ended before vaccine development was completed.

 To accelerate the development of vaccines to address epidemics led to the formation of the organisation known as the Coalition for Epidemic Preparedness Innovation (CEPI).
 This international non-governmental coalition is made up of the Bill and Melinda Gates Foundation, Wellcome Trust, the European Commission and eight other countries Australia, Belgium, Canada, Ethiopia, Germany, Japan, Norway and the UK).
 CEPI aims to support the development of vaccines against five epidemic pathogens on the WHO list.
 CEPI will also support the development of a vaccine against the COVID-19 disease.
 To be successful in producing a vaccine would require support for development from viral sequencing to clinical trials and must be capable of large-scale manufacturing.
 In the COVID-19 situation, it is vital to manufacture vaccines based on the DNA and RNA platforms, including recombinant-subunit vaccines.